 - g.
-If the person is not breathing on his or her own or breathing continues to be shallow, continue to perform CPR on him or her while waiting for the Narcan to take effect or EMS to arrive. - h.
+CPR should continue until no longer necessary. - h.
 Additional doses may be repeated within 2-3 minutes after the initial dose; however, under the normal circumstances, EMS should be on scene within that time. - i.
 Reversal of an opiate overdose may cause the following: - i.
 Projectile vomiting and/or violent behavior; - ii.
 The person may feel physically ill; - iii.
 The person may experience withdrawal symptoms, which can be unpleasant, but not life-threatening; - iv.
 The person may become agitated and upset due to the withdrawal symptoms coming off the high; - v.
 The person may have a seizure; - vi.
 The person may require an additional dose if the overdose re-occurs, Narcan wears off in 30-90 minutes; - j.
 Once EMS arrives on scene, they should be informed that Narcan was administered, the dosage, and the current condition of the patient; - k.
-Officers will help ensure the person is transported to the hospital; - 1.
+Officers will encourage the person to be transported to the hospital; - 1.
 If it determined that a criminal investigation is required, the case will be assigned to the Criminal Investigative Unit.